 As best you can, you want to optimise and maintain your general health.
 This includes:

 - Reducing stress as much as possible and working on your coping skills

 - Eating a healthy diet rich in plant food and lean protein

 - Reducing the use of chemicals on the scalp/hair

 - Don’t overbrush your hair

 - Working with a naturopath to improve your digestion and hormonal picture if they aren’t great.

 It’s important to be patient with treatment of FPHL.
-Given the growth cycle of hair, it can take 3-6 months to see noticeable improvements.
+Given the growth cycle of hair, it can take 3-6 months to notice improvements.